 - 3.2.2.6.
-Wildcard Domain Validation Google has established and follows a documented procedure that determines if a wildcard character in a CN or subjectAltName of type DNS-ID occurs in the first label position to the left of a "registry-controlled" label or "public suffix" (e.g. ".com",".co.uk", see RFC 6454 Section 8.2 for further explanation).
-If a wildcard falls within the label immediately to the left of a registry-controlled or public suffix, Google refuses issuance unless the applicant proves its rightful control of the entire Domain Namespace. - 3.2.2.7.
+Wildcard Domain Validation Google has established and follows a documented procedure that determines if a wildcard character in a CN or subjectAltName of type DNS-ID occurs in the first label position to the left of a "registry-controlled" label or "public suffix" (e.g. ".com", ".co.uk", see RFC 6454 Section 8.2 for further explanation).
+If the FQDN portion of the Wildcard Doman Name is "registry-controlled" or is a "public suffix", Google refuses issuance unless the Applicant proves its rightful control of the entire Domain Namespace. - 3.2.2.7.
 Data Source Accuracy and Validity Periods All data sources are evaluated for reliability, accuracy, and for their protection from alteration and falsification before they are used for I&A purposes.